GARETH BALES DOWNPLAYS MEETING CRISTIANO RONALDO

 Both superstars would meet when Wales play Portugal at the semi final in Lyon at the Euro 2016 tournament.
 The game would be Wales’s first semi final at a major tournament.
 At a conference, Bale said: “It’s not about two players; it is about two nations in a semi final, 11 men against 11 men.
 Everybody knows that really.”

 Bales surpassed Cristiano Ronaldo when he joined Real Madrid from Tottenham Hotspurs for a world record fee of £85 million in 2013.
 Ronaldo used to hold the record of £80 million when he joined from Manchester United back in 2009.
-Both players have been instrumental to Real Madrid winning two UEFA Champions League trophies in three years.
+Both players have been instrumental to Real Madrid winning two UEFA Champions League trophies in three years, and they are now favourites to win a third according to ladbrokes, who have them as low as 2-1.

 The game against Wales will be Ronaldo’s third European Championship.
 He was a part of the squad that lost the Euro 2004 final to Greece.